cdutboy928/notes/wifi_hacking/wifi_hacking.md

 ##### requirements
 Intel CPUs require "OpenCL Runtime for Intel Core and Intel Xeon Processors" (16.1.1 or later)
 ##### how to install/reinstall
+Plug the HDMI cable on the port of the integrated graphic card if you want to use the integrated card.
 1. Completely uninstall the current driver
   * Windows: use software center
   * Linux: